CyrusKashef/BK_Randomizer/README.md

   * Fall: 48 Notes, Orange Jinjo
   * Winter: 16 Notes, Blue Jinjo
 * Within World: All shuffling happens throughout the level.
+* Open Seasons: The CCW season doors and buttons are removed, allowing the player to enter the sections without Beak Buster.

 ### Miscellaneous
 * Remove Extra Files: Removes the compressed and decompressed files extrated from the ROM.
 Useful for BK modders or debugging an issue.